OIDC Basics

 -d '{ "clientId": "<Client ID e.g. 12898884596863>", "clientSecret": "<Client Secret e.g. -olDIKD9BihRfB8O1JxobUEKBZ7PIV5Z6oaqxAshmoUtUZgB-wjmmxTYDiDV6vM_Mgl267PeNrRftq8cWplvmg>", "parameters": "grant_type=authorization_code&code=<Code e.g. ILePyGjraVgeU_fzaQRfd0gv10pzxgcpHY_vHT2dsPI>&redirect_uri=https://client.example.org/cb/example.com" }'

-Authlete makes the following response.
+Authlete returns the following response.

 {